Filipina Pate

 About Filipina

 My Filipino parents both immigrated to the U.S. just after the 1965 Immigration Act passed.
 They met in the elevator of their D.C. apartment building; she lived with her roommates on one floor and he lived with his roommates on another.
 They got married and found a house in the Maryland suburbs to raise me and my younger brother.
-It was still all farm land back then, and I remember walking beside my dad with a wheelbarrow to pick up cow dung from the farmer down the street.
+My hometown was still all farm land back then, and I still remember walking beside my dad with a wheelbarrow to pick up cow dung from the local farmer to use as fertilizer in our backyard garden.